 - Network Communication – Securing data in transit

 - Platform Interaction – How apps interact with the OS and/or other apps

 - Code Quality and Build Settings – Taking advantage of free options and settings available as part of the toolchain

-Security experts from ADA Authorized Labs evaluate apps using the testing guidelines stipulated in the OWASP Mobile Security Testing Guide (MSTG).
-The MSTG complements MASVS and provides an objective set of testing procedures to guide mobile application security assessments.
+Security experts from ADA Authorized Labs evaluate apps using the mobile application testing guidelines stipulated in the OWASP Mobile Application Security Testing Guide (MASTG).
+The MASTG complements MASVS and provides an objective set of testing procedures to guide mobile application security assessments.
 Mobile apps that pass all requirements achieve MASA validation and receive an independent security review badge in the Data safety section of Google Play.